Garth's Team of the Week: Butland, Dunk, Henderson, Mane

 Manchester City's relentless charge towards the Premier League title continued as they beat last season's champions Chelsea courtesy of a Bernardo Silva goal.

-It was not such a good weekend for Arsenal, though, who lost again, this time at Brighton, to further increase the pressure on manager Arsene Wenger.
+It was not such a good weekend for Arsenal, who lost again - this time at Brighton - to further increase the pressure on manager Arsene Wenger.

 Liverpool brushed aside Newcastle and Tottenham eased to victory over Huddersfield.

-At the bottom, Swansea claimed a big win, beating West Ham 4-1, while West Brom limped to another damaging defeat, 1-0 at Watford.
+At the bottom, Swansea claimed a big win, beating West Ham 4-1, while West Brom limped to another damaging defeat - 1-0 at Watford.

 You've seen my picks this week.
 But who would you go for?